dasmiq/passim/README.md

 spread across multiple files.

-In addition to the fields `id`, `text`, and `series`, other metadata may be included in the record for each document.
-At present, the fields `date`, `title`, and `url` will be handled specially by passim in the output.
+In addition to the fields `id`, `text`, and `series`, other metadata included in the record for each document will be passed through into the output.
+In particular, a `date` field, if present, will be used to sort passages within each cluster.

 Natural language text is redundant, and adding XML markup and JSON field names increases the redundancy.
 Spark and passim support